-The trend for top laboratories is very similar to that in 2019, although with no variations in the order of the top 5 labs.
-CEA-LETI, TÜV and SERMA are the winners, followed by Gossamer and Acumen.
+The trend for top laboratories is quite different to that in 2020 with variations in the order of the top 5 labs.
+SERMA, TÜV and Gossamer are the winners, followed by CEA-LETI and Acumen.
+Positions 6 to 10, completing the top ten, just one significant difference with 2020, Leidos has overtaken Thales.